rreusser/regl-gpu-lines/README.md

 - `attributeName`: name of attribute provided to draw command

 #### `#pragma lines: position = <functionName>(<attributeList>)`
+A builtin property which defines the `vec4` position of the vertex.
+Perspective division is performed automatically.
 - `functionName`: name of function which returns the `vec4` position of the vertex
 - `attributeList`: vertex attributes passed to the function

 #### `#pragma lines: width = <functionName>(<attributeList>)`
+A builtin property which defines the width of the line at a given vertex.
 - `functionName`: name of function which returns the `float` device pixel width of the line at the given vertex
 - `attributeList`: vertex attributes passed to the function

+#### `#pragma lines: startcap = <functionName>(<attributeList>)`
+A builtin property which defines whether a given line cap is at the beginning or end of a line.
+If `startcap` is not provided, then end caps are rendered in two passes, first starting caps, then ending caps.
+If provided, then end caps are rendered in a single pass.
+- `functionName`: name of function which returns a `bool` indicating whether the cap is at the beginning or end of a line.
+- `attributeList`: vertex attributes passed to the function.
+Attributes consumed by a `startcap` function advance at a rate of one stride per instance.

 #### `#pragma lines: varying <type> <name> = <functionName>(<attributeList>)
 - `type`: type of varying parameter passed to fragment shader.
 One of `float`, `vec2`, `vec3`, vec4`.